lihao98722/15740-Computer-Architecture-Final-Project/README.md

 ## Adaptive Write-Update and Write-Invalidate Cache Coherence Protocols for Producer-Consumer Sharing

-This is a final research project in the class of Computer Architecture ([15-740](http://www.cs.cmu.edu/afs/cs/academic/class/15740-s17/www/)), Spring 2017 in the School of Computer Science at Carnegie Mellon University.
+This is a final research project for the class of Computer Architecture ([15-740](http://www.cs.cmu.edu/afs/cs/academic/class/15740-s17/www/)), Spring 2017 in the School of Computer Science at Carnegie Mellon University.

 Authors: Bangjie Liu, Hao Li

 ---
-#### How to run
+### How to run

 ``` cd src/SASCacheSim_DirBased ```